tjohann/a20_sdk/README.md

 Requirement
 -----------

-The only yet know requirements are git and rsync.
+The only yet know requirements are git (to clone/update runtimedir) and rsync (to sync content below workdir and srcdir).

 Description
 -----------

-The a20_sdk use 2 different locations:
+The a20_sdk use 3 different locations:

+	/var/lib/a20_sdk
     /opt/a20_sdk

-and

-    /var/lib/a20_sdk
+	${HOME}/src/a20_sdk

 The location below /var/lib/ is the runtime environment.
 There you find all basic content you need.
 It's a git repository, so it's under version control and if i change something like supported kernel version, then i change it in the repository and you can pull these changes.
 See the NEWS for those info.

 Below /opt you find the downloaded content (http://sourceforge.net/projects/a20devices/) like toolchain and images.
 Additional you also find there all cloned external git repositories (/opt/a20_sdk/external).
 Also useful could be the download of kernel and RT-PREEMPT patch to /opt/a20_sdk/kernel.
 The whole content will be updated or added depending on /var/lib/a20_sdk git repository.
-You can simply remove all if you dont need it anymore (Note: make distclean removes all content in the working dir /opt/a20_sdk).
+You can simply remove all if you dont need it anymore (Note: make distclean removes all downloaded/untared content in the working dir /opt/a20_sdk).

+The sdk comes with documentation and source code examples.
+You can find it in ${HOME}/src/a20_sdk (docs also in /opt/a20_sdk/Documentation).

 Setup
 -----

 Follow the steps below to setup your enviroment.
-If you use my sdk_builder, then the tool will do this all for you.
+If you use my sdk_builder (not finshed yet), then the tool will do this all for you.